 III.
 It teaches a false Christ.
-Wherever Jesus the True Light is absent, there you have darkness and Satan resides in darkness.
+Wherever Jesus, the True Light is absent, there you have darkness and Satan resides in darkness.
 When a religion preaches “another Christ,” it also has “another gospel” and this false gospel is backed up by demons.
 By worshipping the false Christ in the Eucharist, Catholics open themselves up to “another spirit” (2Cor.
 11:4).
-Even if the demons had left before, they return into them through the mass.
+Even if the demons had left before, they return through false worship.

 IV.
 It teaches false doctrines.
-Jesus said “ye shall know the truth and the truth shall set you free” (Jn.
+Jesus said “you will know the truth and the truth will set you free” (Jn.
 8:32).
-For a person to be truely set free, he must first know the truth – not just a church or rites.
+For a person to be truly set free, he must first know the truth – not just a church or rites.
 All false doctrines originate from Satan, the father of lies.
 So when a person persists in unbiblical doctrines and rebels against the Bible, he remains in demonic bondage.

 “The Christian life is combat; a beautiful combat because God wins in every steps of our lives, it fills us with joy and great happiness.”

 To many who have found left Rome and have found spiritual freedom in Christ, this little jingle rings hollow.
-And to those still trapped in Rome’s cage, undergoing exorcisms 30 times or for 9 years, such “beautiful combat” or “great happiness” the pope speaks of are too nebulous to be experienced.
-Even when Rome’s exorcism seem to be effective, it reinforces the delusion that Catholics should stay in Rome’s dirty birdcage.
-Besides, when people do not have the Holy Spirit or persist in Catholic practices which are unbiblical, the demons easily find their way back in.
+But to the deceived but sincere souls still trapped in Rome’s prison, who are undergoing exorcisms 30 times or for 9 years, such “beautiful combat” or “great happiness” the pope speaks of are a mirage.